Okanagan dry forests: Geography

 This ecoregion occupies the south-central interior of British Columbia and adjacent Washington state between the Rocky Mountains to the east and the Pacific Ranges to the west.
-It is composed of gently rolling hills of Tertiary sediments and volcanic rocks between 1220-1525 metres (4000-5000 ft) in elevation.
+It is composed of gently rolling hills of Tertiary sediments and volcanic rocks between 1220 and 1525 metres (4000–5000 ft) in elevation.
 These hills are incised by numerous bodies of water such as the Columbia River, Thompson River, and Okanagan Lake.

 Climate

-The ecoregion has a cold semi-arid climate (Köppen BSk) with very warm to hot, dry summers and moderately cool winters with little snowfall.
+The ecoregion has a cold semi-arid climate (Köppen BSk) with very warm to hot, dry summers and moderately cold winters with some snowfall.
 A strong elevational gradient in precipitation occurs, ranging from 250 mm (9.8 in) to over 1000 mm (39.4 in) per year.
 On average, precipitation is in the range of 400 mm (15.75 in) on the plateaus.
-The mean annual temperature is around 7°C (44.6°F), mean summer temperature ranges from 15°C (59°F) to 16.5°C (61.7°F), and mean winter temperature is around -2.5°C (27.5°F).
+The mean annual temperature is around 7 °C (44.6 °F), mean summer temperature ranges from 15 °C (59 °F) to 16.5 °C (61.7 °F), and mean winter temperature is around -2.5 °C (27.5 °F).

 The driest place in Canada outside of the Arctic is in the Kamloops region of Thompson Country, which falls within the northwestern bounds of this ecoregion.

 The Okanagan dry forests ecoregion is sometimes referred to as a desert due to its hot, dry climate relative to the rest of Canada.
 However, it and the neighbouring Columbia Plateau ecoregion near Osoyoos are semi-arid ecoregions and are not true deserts.

 Ecology

 Flora

 Vegetative cover in this region encompasses forests and grasslands that change in character with increasing altitude.
 Lower elevations contain communities of ponderosa pine, bluebunch wheatgrass, blue grass, June-grass, and Great Basin sagebrush.
 Mid-slope elevations are home to communities of Douglas-fir and pinegrass.
-Higher elevations are home to communities lodgepole pine, quaking aspen, white spruce, and Douglas-fir.
+Higher elevations are home to communities lodgepole pine, quaking aspen, white spruce, western larch, and Douglas-fir.

 The southernmost portion of the ecoregion within Canada features a unique antelope brush plant community.
+One of the most restricted Canadian endemic species, Phemeranthus sediformis, the Okanogan fameflower, is native to the Columbia Mountains and Kettle River Range Between Kelowna and the northern Colville Reservation boarder in Washington State.